Brunor: Branor le Brun (Dragon Knight)

+His renowned family from Castle Vallebrun in the Brown Valley (Val Brun) also includes his nephew Seguran (Segurant, Seguarant, Sigurant) the Brown (le Brun, Malory's "Severause le Breuse"), the greatest warrior of Uther.
+Seguran's father is Branor's brother, named either also Brunor or Ector (Hector) le Brun.

 Brunor of Castle Pluere

 Sir Brunor or Breunor (Italian: Brunoro) is an Irish knight who is the father of the great knight Galehaut in several Tristan romances, including the Prose Tristan, La Tavola Ritonda, and the Book V of Le Morte d'Arthur.
 He is called Branor the Brown (Branoro lo Bruno) in the Tristano Panciatichia that confuses him with Branor the Brown, the Old Knight.

 Brunor seizes the Castle Pluere, the Castle of Tears or Weeping Castle (Castello del Proro / Chastel des Pleurs) on the Island of Giants, and marries the giantess who is the widow of the previous owner of the castle.
 She gives birth to Brunor's son Galehaut and his daughter, named Delice in the Prose Tristan but called Riccarda in the Italian romance I Due Tristani).
 Brunor then upholds the pagan customs of the castle (in Le Morte d'Arthur he appears to be their source), which involves beheading visiting knights and their ladies if they prove to be less powerful (in the case of the knights) or less beautiful (in the case of the ladies) than the castle's lord and lady, respectively.
 Eventually, Tristan defeats and beheads Brunor by following the customs, and becomes the new lord of the castle.